ahmed-almawardy/task/Readme.md

 # Google Driver Uploader

-Simple REST Django app, which provides ability to upload a file to gmail drive
+Simple REST Django app, which provides ability to upload a file to GOOGLE Drive

 ## Deploy instructions